Skip to Content

 • A Lab’s love for food can be managed.
 Owners can manage their dog’s appetite through positive reinforcement training and a vet-guided diet plan.
 This fact is true even for the 25% of Labs with the POMC gene mutation

-Do you want to know what the best diet for Labs is?
+Do you want to know the best diet for Labradors?
 Check out this guide, Best Diet for Labradors: Nutrition, Types, and More!

 Labrador Eating Bone